Liam Coll

-William Sean Coll (born 16 December 1929) is a former Irish footballer who played as a right winger.
+William Sean Coll (born 16 December 1929) is an Irish former footballer who played as a right winger.

 Career

 Coll began his career at Accrington Stanley, making 13 Football League appearances during his time at the club.
 After leaving Accrington, Coll signed for Sligo Rovers in 1951.
 Coll scored 24 League of Ireland goals for the club, before departing to sign for Ballymena United.
 Following his spell at Ballymena, Coll played for Doncaster Rovers, Chelmsford City, Bedford Town and Ards.